 The microwave signal is very sensitive to ice lens formation within a snowpack at H-pol (Montpetit et al., 2013; Rees et al., 2010; Lemmetyinen et al., 2010).
-To simulate the ice lenses present in this study's database (see Tables 1 to 5) using DMRT-ML, snow layers with a high density of 900 kg m-3 close to the density of pure ice (917 kg m-3) and a null snow grain size were integrated into the snowpack input file where ice lenses were observed.
+To simulate the ice lenses present in this study's database (see Tables 1-5) using DMRT-ML, snow layers with a high density of 900 kg m-3 close to the density of pure ice (917 kg m-3) and a null snow grain size were integrated into the snowpack input file where ice lenses were observed.
 The value of 900 kg m-3 was chosen because only pure ice lenses were observed.
-To keep the same total snow depth, the adjoining layers were adjusted by removing 0.5 cm of the layer above and below the ice layer.
-However, an analysis of the effect of ice lens density on TB simulations will be conducted in Sect.
+However, an analysis of the effect of ice lens density on $T{\rm B}$ simulations will be conducted in Sect.
 3.2.4.
-Because coherence is neglected in DMRT-ML (Matzler, 1987), the ice lens thickness has a negligible effect on simulated TB.
+Because coherence is neglected in DMRT-ML (Matzler, 1987), the ice lens thickness has a negligible effect on simulated $T{\rm B}$.
 Hence, because no precise measurements of ice lens thickness were performed in the field, ice lens thickness was set to 1 cm in DMRT-ML.